How To Use Routes

 Send response content.

-get('/blog').to.send({ title: 'this is a blog' });send is a syntactic sugar for ctx.body of koa.
+`send` is a syntactic sugar for `ctx.body` of koa.
 And there're some default behaviors for different payload types.

 get('/file/:id.html').to.sendFile('./assets/{id}.html')